deepanshs/mrsimulator/docs/user_guide/method/method.rst

 Need to document Named Methods, simulation & experiment, SpectralDimensions, SpectralEvent, MixingEvent, TransitionQuery, MixingQuery,

+Include note about global attributes and broadcasting to events

 A :ref:`method_api` object is a collection of attributes that describe an NMR method.
 In ``mrsimulator``, all methods are described through five keywords -